-Kongo ivories reflect the dynamics of artistic expression and social history among peoples throughout west-central Africa’s Lower Congo region who trace their heritage to the Kingdom of Kongo.
+Kongo ivories reflect the dynamics of artistic expression and social history among peoples throughout west-central Africa’s Lower Congo region who trace their heritage to the kingdom of Kongo.
 In this region, ivory was a precious commodity that was strictly controlled by Kongo chiefs and kings.
-These leaders commissioned expert sculptors to produce fine ivory sculptures for their personal and courtly use.
-With the rise of the transatlantic trade through the seventeenth into nineteenth centuries, ivory became among the most valuable African natural resources desired by Western industry.
-Eventually, Kongo ivory carvers expanded their repertoire to include not only works for indigenous leaders and elites but also artifacts for European and other foreigners who were involved with trade.
+These leaders commissioned expert sculptors to produce fine ivory objects for their personal and courtly use.
+With the rise of transatlantic trade from the seventeenth through the nineteenth centuries, ivory became one of the most valuable African natural resources desired by Western industry.
+Eventually, Kongo ivory carvers expanded their repertoire to include not only works for indigenous leaders and elites, but also artifacts for European and other foreigners who were involved with trade.

 Richly decorated oliphants, or side-blown horns, from the sixteenth century are among the earliest known of the Kongo Kingdom’s royal commissions in ivory.
 Although made in the form of musical instruments to be sounded during court ceremonies, many such sculptures were likely given as gifts and made for sale to Portuguese elites, missionaries, and traders.
 Therefore, Kongo oliphants and other ivory sculptures from this period are often described as Afro-Portuguese ivories, an appellation for this corpus coined by scholar William Fagg during the 1950s.
 Afro-Portuguese ivories reflect both indigenous African and Renaissance European visual elements.
 The finely chiseled geometric patterns that embellish the surface of Kongo oliphants echo similar designs on embroidered Kongo textiles made from palm fibers.
 In Renaissance Europe, sounding horns made of ivory were used for group hunts.

 Relentless demand for ivory dramatically diminished African elephant (Loxodonta africana) populations.
-As early as the mid-seventeenth century, elephants were extinct along the West African coast, forcing hunting and trade caravans further and further inland in search of ivory.
+As early as the mid-seventeenth century, elephants were extinct along the West African coast, forcing hunting and trade caravans farther and farther inland in search of ivory.
 Although Asian elephants (Elephas maximus) also grow ivory tusks, their tusks are much smaller than those grown by African elephants and are only evident on male elephants.
-The tremendous size of African elephant tusks, at as large as about 225 lbs. and 10 feet long, combined with their appearance on both male and female elephants, made African elephant ivory more desirable and plentiful for market demand.
+The tremendous size of African elephant tusks—as large as about 225 lbs. and 10 feet long—combined with their appearance on both male and female elephants, made African elephant ivory more desirable and plentiful for market demand.
 Today, both African and Asian elephants are endangered and protected species, but frequently are victims of illegal poaching.

 Kongo ivory sculptors’ renowned skill combined with the high market value of ivory led to a demand for relief-carved tusks and various ivory figurines as popular souvenirs for European merchants engaged in trade along the Loango Coast of west-central Africa (1993.382a,b; 1978.412.348).
 Loango Coast ivories, which flourished during the mid- to late nineteenth century, feature illustrative vignettes conveying the bustling commercial atmosphere that characterized contact between foreign traders and Africans throughout the transatlantic trade.
-Most full, carved Loango tusks do not surpass two to three feet in length because they were sourced from forest elephants, which are much smaller than the African savannah elephant.
-Full Loango tusk sculptures that were sculpted from the massive tusks of savannah elephants are extremely rare.
+Most full, carved Loango tusks do not surpass two to three feet in length because they were sourced from forest elephants, which are much smaller than the African savanna elephant.
+Full Loango tusk sculptures made from the massive tusks of savanna elephants are extremely rare.

 Loango Coast Souvenir Ivories

 Like the sixteenth-century Afro-Portuguese ivories, nineteenth-century Loango Coast souvenir ivories were also made for sale to Westerners.
 Afro-Portuguese and Loango Coast ivories incorporate visual elements from both foreign and indigenous sources.
 Kongo sculptors of Loango ivories saw illustrations from printed serials brought to the area by foreign traders.
-The figurative carving evident on the Loango ivories appealed to Western tastes for illustrated narratives during the late nineteenth to early twentieth century.
+The figurative carving evident on the Loango ivories appealed to Western tastes for illustrated narratives.

-Foreigners who visited the Loango Coast during the late nineteenth century described the Kongo sculptors of Loango Coast souvenir ivories as specialists in ivory carving.
+Foreigners who visited the Loango coast during the late nineteenth century described the Kongo sculptors of souvenir ivories as specialists in ivory carving.
 These carvers belonged to a social class of middlemen who had long brokered trade between foreign merchants on the coast and indigenous peoples far into the interior since the sixteenth century.
 Portuguese arrived in the Lower Congo at the end of the fifteenth century.
-This longstanding experience of trade and contact with foreigners likely facilitated Kongo sculptors’ ability to appeal to Western tastes and preferences in their souvenir ivories.
+This long-standing experience of trade and contact with foreigners likely facilitated Kongo sculptors’ ability to appeal to Western tastes and preferences in their souvenir ivories.